nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all internships : `list`

-See all the internships you have applied to. <br>
+See all the internships you have applied to.
-You may view your list of internships sorted by category in ascending or descending order.

 Format: `list [c/CATEGORY [DESCENDING]]`